ruxw/OSINT/README.md

 ---

-## ❤️ Credit
-Made by Twistens
-Telegram: @twistens | Link : t.me/Twistens

 ✋ Edit Warning
 ❌ If you're selling this or editing to remove credit, you suck.

 ---

-This tool is created by VOX/RUX.
+This tool is created by solely be me
 Whoever edits this or sells this file — f**k you.